ajahne/js-examples/README.md

 # js-examples
-JavaScript examples and learnings to share with developers and on blogs/reading lists.
+JavaScript examples and learning to share with developers and on blogs/reading lists.
 These examples will span core JavaScript principles and concepts.

 ## Topics Include